Darkeonz/DatabaseEksamensProjekt/README.md

 ## Performing a test of the runtime of the 20 queries.

+I did not manage to create a UI, so I've run the queries through debugging.

 As seen below.
 It takes 11 sec to run through all 20 queries and return a list of books for each one.